 The Multi-Disciplinary Approach to Breast Reconstruction

-A consultation and comprehensive review of your cancer treatment plan is an essential part of planning your DIEP flap surgery.
-Dr. Fusi and Dr. Craig will work with other experts to form a multidisciplinary breast cancer treatment team to determine the most beneficial procedure that incurs the lowest risk.
-During a consultation they will consider:
+An in-depth, thorough consultation and comprehensive review of your cancer treatment plan is an essential part of planning your DIEP flap surgery.
+Dr. Craig will work with other experts to form a multidisciplinary breast cancer treatment team to determine the most beneficial procedure that incurs the lowest risk.
+During a consultation she will consider:

 - If chemotherapy and radiation are part of your treatment plan.